elizabethdavis/movie-database/README.md

 - The searching feature is searching the interwebs, so it may take a few extra seconds.

 To Run the file:
-- Download the directory 'movies'
+- Download the directory 'movies'.
-- Navigate to the folder in your favorite terminal command prompt
+- Navigate to the folder in your favorite terminal command prompt.
-- Run the ruby file 'movies.rb' by typing 'ruby bin/movies.rb'
+- Run the ruby file 'movies.rb' by typing 'ruby bin/movies.rb'.
-- Open http://localhost:8080/ in your preferred browser
+- Open http://localhost:8080/ in your preferred browser.
 - Enjoy!

 Last modified: December 2nd, 2016.